NoSharp/a-hangman-game/README.md

 - b (when in context of a unit) - one 8 bit byte.

 ### Buffer
-The buffer is a non-standard method of serializing messages across the websocket.
+The buffer library is a non-standard method of serializing messages across the websocket.

 This system is inspired by data is networked is done in early source-engine 1 game titles like